 Application of your knowledge on data types is not limited to data collection or instrumentation; other activities such as data management, data integration, and internal application development (using no-code or low-code tools) should also become a lot easier now that you understand the various data types.

-Learn how you can go further with data by building a modern data stack for growth and using data to drive retention.
+Learn how you can go further with data by reading The Amplitude Guide to Behavioral Data & Event Tracking.
 Or, see your data types in Amplitude.